stephenberry/glaze/README.md

 > When writing binary, `flags` only uses one bit per boolean (byte aligned).

+## Variant handling and Type Deduction
+See [Variant-Handling](https://github.com/stephenberry/glaze/wiki/Variant-Handling) for details on std::variant support

 ## Error Handling

 Glaze is safe to use with untrusted messages.
 Errors are returned as error codes, typically within a `glz::expected`, which behaves just like a `std::expected`.